Christoph Meili: Whistleblowing

 On 13 January 1998, lawyer Ed Fagan filed suit against UBS on behalf of the Jewish victims, in the amount of US$2,560,000,000.
 On 13 August 1998, a settlement was reached between the Swiss banks and the Jewish plaintiffs totaling US$1.25 billion.
 Fagan was disbarred in New York and New Jersey for failing to pay court fines and fees, and for stealing client money and escrow trust funds from Holocaust survivors.
 Later in 1998 the investigations of the justice of Zürich against Meili for allegedly breaking the laws on bank secrecy were cancelled, but Meili did not return to his homeland until 2003.
 His marriage ended in divorce in February 2002.
 In September 2003 he visited his family in Switzerland.
 In Die Weltwoche, a Swiss newspaper, Meili criticized Fagan for having purportedly "instrumentalized" him and letting him down.
 He claimed to have never received the US$1 million that he was due according to their agreement after settling with the Swiss banks in 1998.
 However, according to a report by the Swiss magazine Facts (17 March 2005), Meili did receive US$750,000.

 Meili studied communication sciences at Chapman University after his arrival in California.
 After earning his college degree in May 2004, he found employment in the security sector.
 On 14 May 2005 he became a naturalized United States citizen.
 In an interview with the Swiss newspaper Sonntagsblick on 21 October 2006, however, Meili re-iterated his criticism of Fagan and the Jewish organizations who had once championed him, stating again they had let him down.
-Meili, who then lived in Southern California, stated in an interview that he was working for a minimum wage.
+Meili, who then lived in Southern California, stated in an interview that he was working for minimum wage.
 In 2009, divorced from his wife, Meili returned to Switzerland.